 Nunavut Homeschool Curriculum: Free and Paid Options That Work Up Here

 Choosing curriculum for a child in Nunavut involves constraints that most homeschool guides never address.
 Shipping to fly-in communities takes months and costs significantly more than southern Canada.
 Internet connectivity, even with Starlink, is not always fast enough for streaming-heavy programs.
-And Nunavut's Education Act requires your curriculum to address specific territorial strands — the generic Canadian homeschool curriculum lists are not enough to get your EPP approved.
+And Nunavut's Education Act requires your curriculum to address specific territorial strands — the generic Canadian homeschool curriculum lists are not enough to demonstrate the required scope in your EPP.

 This post covers what actually works for Nunavut families, free options worth knowing about, and how to structure curriculum choices around the territory's requirements.